 We want you to be successful in the doctor of chiropractic program at Northwestern Health Sciences University.
-Basic science courses, including Biology, Physics, Inorganic and Organic Chemistry, are the foundation for the understanding of chiropractic science and the application of chiropractic methods.
+Basic science courses, including Biology, Physics, Inorganic and Organic Chemistry, are foundational for the understanding of chiropractic science and the application of chiropractic methods.

-To successfully progress through our rigorous chiropractic curriculum, it is very important for you to have a solid foundation in the basic sciences.
-In our experience, we have found that students who enroll in the College of Chiropractic having taken the proper sequence of basic sciences courses as prerequisites are more likely to do well in their coursework.
+To successfully progress through our rigorous chiropractic curriculum, it is very important to have a solid foundation in the basic sciences.
+In our experience, we have found students who enroll in the College of Chiropractic having taken the proper sequence of basic sciences courses as prerequisites are more likely to perform well in their coursework.